Machine Learning Force Fields: Mathematical and conceptual framework

 The introduction of HDNNPs inspired many NN architectures that can be broadly categorized into two types. \emph{Descriptor-based} NNPs\cite{behler2011atom,khorshidi2016amp,artrith2017efficient,unke2018reactive} rely on fixed rules to encode the environment of an atom in a vector $\mathbf{x}$, which is then used as input for an ordinary feed-forward NN (see Eq.~\ref{eq:deep_feedforward_nn}).
 These architectures include many variants of the original Behler-Parrinello network, such as ANI\cite{smith2017ani} and TensorMol\cite{yao2018tensormol}.
 On the other hand, \textit{end-to-end} NNPs\cite{duvenaud2015convolutional,kearnes2016molecular,schutt2017quantum,gilmer2017neural}, take nuclear charges and Cartesian coordinates as input and learn a suitable representation from the data.

-Many end-to-end NNPs have been inspired by the graph neural network model by \citet{scarselli2008graph} and were later collectively cast as message-passing neural networks (MPNNs)\cite{gilmer2017neural}.
+Many end-to-end NNPs have been inspired by the graph neural network by \citet{scarselli2008graph} and were later collectively cast as message-passing neural networks (MPNNs)\cite{gilmer2017neural}.
+In this type of model, molecules are regarded as undirected graphs, where atoms are represented by nodes and interactions between them as edges.
+By exchanging information between nodes along edges (message-passing), complex chemical interactions can be modeled.
 A prominent example is the Deep Tensor Neural Network (DTNN)\cite{schutt2017quantum}.
 Since its introduction, this approach has been refined to create new architectures, such as SchNet\cite{schutt2017schnet, schutt2018quantum}, HIP-NN\cite{lubbers2018hierarchical} or PhysNet\cite{unke2019}.
 End-to-end NNPs that do not directly fall into the category of MPNNs are covariant compositional networks that are able to employ features of higher angular momentum\cite{hy2018predicting,anderson2019cormorant,weiler20183d} as well as models using a pseudo-density as input\cite{eickenberg2017solid}.

 Because no fixed rule is used to construct descriptors, end-to-end NNPs are able to automatically adapt the environment representations $\mathbf{x}$ to the reference data (in contrast to the descriptor-based variant).
 However, as long as $\mathbf{x}$ is invariant with respect to translation, rotation, and permutation of symmetry equivalent atoms, both types of NNPs adhere to all physical constraints outlined in Section~\ref{subsubsec:physical_constraints}.
 NNPs are commonly used to predict energies, while conservative forces are obtained by derivation.
 Despite being energy-based, it is still possible to incorporate information from \textit{ab initio} forces by including them in the loss term optimized during training.
-At this point, it should be noted that the requirement for differentiable models excludes the use of certain activation functions, for example the popular ReLU activation\cite{nair2010rectified}, when constructing ML-FFs based on neural networks.
+At this point, it should be noted that the requirement for continuously differentiable models excludes the use of certain activation functions, for example the popular ReLU activation\cite{nair2010rectified}, when constructing ML-FFs based on neural networks.
 To avoid discontinuities in the forces, activation functions used for NNPs must always be smooth.

 \paragraph{Descriptor-based NNPs} The first descriptor-based NNP introduced by \citet{behler2007generalized} uses atom-centered symmetry functions (ACSFs)\cite{behler2011atom} consisting of two-body terms